note icon

 State Coincident Indexes

 The Federal Reserve Bank of Philadelphia produces a monthly coincident index for each of the 50 states.
-The indexes are released a few days after the Bureau of Labor Statistics (BLS) releases the employment data for the states.
-The Bank issues a release each month describing recent trends in the state indexes, with special coverage of the three states in the Third District: Pennsylvania, New Jersey, and Delaware.
+The indexes are typically released a few days after the Bureau of Labor Statistics (BLS) releases the employment data for the states.
+(The BLS releases its January estimates along with the annual benchmark revisions around mid-March.
+Our January release follows about two weeks later after we re-estimate all 50 state models.)
+The Bank issues a release each month describing recent trends in the state indexes, with special coverage of the three states in the Third District: Delaware, New Jersey, and Pennsylvania.

 Recent Releases